 Penn State has an active student chapter of the ASA.
 Student members participate in local area STEM outreach events both on and off campus.
 The PSU ASA chapter hosts several events for first year students - a MATLAB bootcamp, and several social activities.
-And, the PSU ASA chapter coordinates student travel to ASA meetings.
+And the PSU ASA chapter coordinates student travel to ASA meetings.

-Contact: Jack Case-jac7175@psu.edu
+Contact: Kourtney Libenow - kra5346@psu.edu